 Our Sustainable Development Leadership Team provides strategic and operational guidance regarding our sustainability commitments, including our human rights program.
 The team is sponsored by our Executive Vice President and Chief Administrative Officer, and is led by our Vice President of Environmental Services and Sustainable Development.
 The team includes our Chief Operating Officer and business unit presidents and senior personnel from the safety, supply chain, human resources, sales, security, legal/compliance, and land and water functions.

 At higher risk operations, our site-level human rights compliance officers oversee compliance and training activities, and manage grievance mechanisms for the reporting, documentation and addressing of all human rights related allegations that are reported in our areas of influence.

 In 2017, we developed the concept for a FCX Human Rights Working Group to further support our implementation of the UN Guiding Principles and integration of human rights considerations across our business.
 The working group was launched in 2018.

 For information on our Corporate Responsibility Committee as well as the Sustainable Development Leadership Team in 2017, refer to our Our Approach.

 Communication and Awareness Raising

 We have incorporated standard language on human rights into our corporate contract template.
-Suppliers and contractors receive, and are expected to perform in accordance with, our Supplier Code of Conduct.
-For the purpose of the Supplier Code of Conduct, “Supplier” is defined as a business that provides goods or services to the Company.
-A Supplier may include suppliers, contractors, consultants, vendors, their subcontractors and any other contracted third parties.
+Suppliers receive, and are expected to perform in accordance with, our Supplier Code of Conduct.
+For the purpose of the Supplier Code of Conduct, “supplier” is defined as a business that provides goods or services to our Company.
+A supplier may include suppliers, contractors, consultants, vendors, their subcontractors and any other contracted third parties.